donohoe/tiny-blocker/readme.md

 ## Usage

-I plan to add it to the *Chrome Web Store* at some stage.
+It has been submitted to the *Chrome Web Store* (pending review).
 Until then you need to use it as an uncompiled extension.
 Visit this page to see how to do that: [Getting Started Tutorial](https://developer.chrome.com/extensions/getstarted#manifest)

 1. Open the *Extension Management* page by navigating to [chrome://extensions](chrome://extensions).
    - It also be opened by clicking on the Chrome menu > More Tools then selecting *Extensions*.